pirsch-analytics/docs/docs/get-started/backend-integration.md

----
-title: "Backend Integration"
-date: 2022-07-01
-draft: false
-weight: 3
-description: "Learn on how to integrate Pirsch into your backend using our API and client SDKs."
----
+# Backend Integration

 This guide assumes you have already added a domain to your dashboard.
-If that's not the case, read the [website integration article]({{<ref "get-started/frontend-integration.md">}}).
+If that's not the case, read the [website integration article](/get-started/frontend-integration.md).

 ## Add Pirsch to Your Backend

 The backend integration is the recommended way to integrate Pirsch into your website, as it cannot be blocked by the browser.
-Instead of relying on a script, you will make an [API]({{<ref "api-sdks/api.md">}}) request to monitor traffic.
+Instead of relying on a script, you will make an [API](/api-sdks/api.md") request to monitor traffic.

 ## Create a Client